 A dog deemed “Dangerous” or potentially “Dangerous” by any county or municipal authority.

 A dog with a history of aggression issues.

 * Last Hope may be unable to accept for surrender any breed or mix if any of the following characteristics or conditions exist:

-Animals with chronic pet urination, spraying, or defecation issues within the home or outside a litter box
+Cat or Dogs with chronic pet urination, spraying, or defecation issues within the home or outside a litter box.

-7. After the pet completes a wellness exam, the pet will be picked up by its new Foster family and officially become a member of Last Hope’s Adoption Program, which has found forever homes for over 45000 cats and dogs since 1984.
+5. After the surrender takes place and the pet completes a wellness exam, the pet will be picked up by its new Foster family within 24-36 hours and officially become a participant in Last Hope’s Adoption Program, which has found forever homes for over 45,000 cats and dogs since 1984.